Skip to content

 My Turn-of-the-Century Felsing Clock, designed for the Parisian market.

-And what an interesting and full life Marlene had!
-We wandered down to the gay neighborhood around Nollendorf Platz in Schoneburg (where she is buried), where she performed in one of the local bars in her twenties and we explored that area too.
-So much history there!
-Christopher Isherwood stayed in that same neighborhood in the 1930’s and I’m pretty certain he knew Marlene; his “Berlin Stories” are based on his experiences there and are, of course, the basis for the musical “Cabaret.”
-Ironically, I sat for a portrait with Don Bachardy – Isherwood’s partner – just a few years ago in Los Angeles when my son was enrolled briefly at USC; Don had been introduced to – and painted a portrait of – my partner back in 1999; they had a mutual acquaintance.
-Don happily agreed to paint me as well when I visited.
-So, I spent a day in Isherwood and Bachardy’s house and art studio, not knowing he had drawn Marlene’s portrait too in 1963 when I was just 3.
-Later we had dinner at a little diner down the street that you can see in the new movie “A Single Man,” based on the book by Isherwood.
-Don is a really interesting and kind man, and an amazing artist.
-He is well into his 80’s now, and Chris has been gone for many years, as he was much older.
+In 2005 I sat for a portrait with Don Bachardy – Christopher Isherwood’s artist partner – in Santa Monica.
+Don had been introduced to – and painted a portrait of – my partner, Kevin, back in 1999; they had a mutual acquaintance who introduced them.
+Don happily agreed, per Kevin’s request, to paint me as well when we visited Los Angeles.
+So, I spent a day in Isherwood and Bachardy’s house and art studio, completely ignorant of the fact he had drawn Marlene Dietrich’s portrait too at the same place way back in 1963 when I was just 3.
+Later we had dinner at a little diner down the street that you can see in the movie “A Single Man,” a film based on the book of the same title by Isherwood.
+Don Bachardy is a really interesting and kind man, and an amazing artist.
+He is very old now, and Chris has been gone for many years, as he was much older even than Don.
 Anyone interested in the lives of these individuals can get the documentary “Chris and Don” through Netflix, as well as at least two good documentaries about Marlene.

 Christopher Isherwood and Don Bachardy.